VISION, MISSION, MANDATE, CORE VALUES, OBJECTIVES

 • Decolonization – We center Indigenous and Black knowledge systems, challenge colonial structures, and support self-determination.

-• Accessibility – We strive to remove physical, cultural, economic, and social barriers so everyone can participate with dignity.
+• Accountability and Accessibility – We are acountable, and strive to remove physical, cultural, economic, and social barriers so everyone can participate with dignity.

 OBJECTIVES